- 1. Test for basic tablet app quality

 Check out your app's Optimization Tips

-The Google Play Developer Console offers an Optimization Tips page that lets you quickly check how your app is doing against basic guidelines for tablet app distribution and quality.
-To visit the page, sign into the Developer Console, load the app from All Applications, and click Optimization Tips in the left navigation.
+The Google Play Console offers an Optimization Tips page that lets you quickly check how your app is doing against basic guidelines for tablet app distribution and quality.
+To visit the page, sign into the Play Console, load the app from All Applications, and click Optimization Tips in the left navigation.

 How to send feedback

 Please use the link below to send feedback or request a manual review of your Optimization Tips.

 Make sure to read the relevant sections of the Tablet App Quality Guidelines prior to sending feedback.